PEXANE2/azure-docs.tr-tr/articles/azure-functions/functions-create-student-starter.md

 ---
-title: Create a Function using Azure for Students Starter
+title: Öğrenciler için Azure başlangıç kullanarak bir Işlev oluşturma
-description: Learn how to create an Azure Function from within an Azure for Student Starter subscription Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
+description: Öğrenciler için Azure başlangıç aboneliği içinden bir Azure Işlevi oluşturmayı öğrenin Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
 author: alexkarcher-msft
 ms.topic: quickstart